Resume where you left off?

 Evidence Files

-Skeptic's Note: Doubt is not the enemy of faith; it is often the beginning of real conviction.
-Examine the evidence yourself.
+Skeptic's Note: Doubt is not the enemy of faith.
+It can be the doorway to real conviction when the evidence is examined honestly.

 1. The Core Question